 How to Homeschool

 Looking to homeschool next year, but not sure where to start?
-Using your summer to research curriculum, plan out schedules, and create pacing guides is a great first step to homeschool success!
+Using your summer to research curriculum, draft out a homeschool schedule, and create simple pacing guides is a great first step to homeschool success!
+Learn how to create a simple homeschool plan over the summer!

-For more help on how to thoroughly prep for your first year of homeschooling, check out 5 Ways to Prep Your Homeschool Year Successfully to get all the best tips!
+For more help on how to thoroughly prep for your first year of homeschooling, check out 5 Ways to Prep Your Homeschool Year Successfully to get all the best homeschool planning tips!

 Take Time Off